MajliTech/CloudIPsyncr/README.md

     - Run `mv ./target/release/clouddns /usr/bin/`
     - Run `mv ./target/release/clouddns-setup /usr/bin/`
 5. Continue from the `Downloading binaries` step 2
+#### Automatically
+1. run: sudo ./build.sh
+    - the script will do everything for you.
 ## Why was this created?
 I just had too much free time left.
 That's why.
 ## Any way to sponsor?